kubevirt/kubevirt/docs/software-emulation.md

 nodes do not support hardware emulation.

-If `allowEmulation` is enabled, hardware emulation via `/dev/kvm` will still be attempted first, and only if the device is unavailable will software emulation be used.
+If `allowEmulation` is enabled, hardware emulation via `/dev/kvm` will still be attempted first.
+Software emulation will only be used if the device is unavailable.

 # Configuration